close search bar

 Finds vulnerabilities toward the end of the SDLC

-Vulnerabilities can be discovered after the development cycle is complete.
+Vulnerabilities can be discovered at the end of the development cycle or in production.

 Less expensive to fix vulnerabilities

 Since vulnerabilities are found earlier in the SDLC, it’s easier and faster to remediate them.
-Findings can often be fixed before the code enters the QA cycle.
+Most issues can be identified and fixed before the code reaches QA.

 Can’t discover run-time and environment-related issues